DVdBdev/push_swap/README.md

 # push_swap
-push_swap is a 42 school algorithm project where we must sort a given list of random numbers with a limited set of instructions, using the lowest possible number of actions.
+Push_swap is a challenging algorithm project at 42 school, requiring participants to efficiently sort a randomly generated list of numbers.
+The key constraint is the utilization of a limited set of instructions, with the goal of minimizing the overall number of actions required to achieve a sorted arrangement.

 ## Status
 Not finished